Pyrevarians

 Pyrevarians are a nonexistent social group used in some psychological and social scientific surveys to measure social distancing of outgroups.
 The use of a bogus social group assists researchers in exploring theoretical and methodological research problems.
-Survys on social distancing, using the Bogardus social distance scale, indicate that Pyrevarians are one of the least accepted social outgroups, demonstrating how ignorance of another group plays a great role in the formation of exclusionary attitudes.
+Surveys on social distancing, using the Bogardus social distance scale, indicate that Pyrevarians are one of the least accepted social outgroups, demonstrating how ignorance of another group plays a great role in the formation of exclusionary attitudes.

 In some surveys, the imaginary group are labeled the Brombinians, or other bogus names to represent an ethnic or national group.